kkredit/gvsu-acs/security_privacy/notes/06-blockchain-for-decentralized-privacy.md

-# Case Study: The Home Depot Data Breach
+# Case Study: Decentralizing Privacy: Using Blockchain to Protect Personal Data
 From the IEEE CS Security and Privacy Workshops.
 See original [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7163223).
 From 2015.